d0ubl3g/Industrial-Security-Auditing-Framework/README.md

 ### Setup

-Executing the following command would met all the requirements:
+Executing the following command would met all the requirements. **Python 3.7+ is Required**:
 ```
 ./setup.sh
 ```